Why AI cannot find your business and what is actually missing.

 What to do about it

 Each of the five gaps has a specific fix.
 None requires changing the website's visual design or content strategy.
-The fastest way to identify which gaps apply to a specific website is the free VERIS audit, which checks all five areas and produces a prioritized findings report within 48 hours.
+The fastest way to identify which gaps apply to a specific website is the free VERIS audit, which starts automatically on submission, checks all five areas, and produces a prioritized findings report.

 FAQ